luispedrolo/mud-pi/README.md

 MUD Pi was written by Mark Frimston

-For feedback, please email <mfrimston@gmail.com> or add a comment on the project's [Github page](http://github.com/frimkron/mud-pi)
+For feedback (for issues not related to Openshift), please email <mfrimston@gmail.com> or add a comment on the project's [Github page](http://github.com/frimkron/mud-pi)